s-k-z/kol-js-starter/README.md

 ESLint is a tool that [lints](https://en.wikipedia.org/wiki/Lint_\(software\)) code.
 In other words, it is another tool for catching errors before you run your script.
 Additionally, thanks to the [eslint-plugin-libram](https://github.com/Loathing-Associates-Scripting-Society/eslint-plugin-libram) project, it also provides error checking for KoLmafia constants.
 For example, if you type in ``$item`seal toof` `` you'll receive the error `Unrecognized enumerated value name "seal toof".eslint(libram/verify-constants)`.
 In addition, it can automatically correct unambiguous errors such as capitalization and incomplete names.

 The `eslintrc.json` file specifies rules beyond the default that you want to enable or disable.
-It lets you make linting strictor or looser as needed.
+It lets you make linting stricter or looser as needed.

 The `.eslintignore` file specifies what kinds of files to skip linting.
 You definitely don't want to lint your hundreds or thousands of third-party dependencies, for example.